SimonRosengren/keyboard-tester/CONVENTIONS.md

 - Give simple suggestions if possible.
 Complexity has never helped anyone.
 - Use typescript where ever possible
 - Use tailwind for styling
+- When styling components, always style for both light- and dark mode.
+- I am using tailwind v4 so the configs for this live under main.css
+- Do NOT change the imports in main.css
 - Keep comments to a minimum.
 Only comment on very complex parts
+- I'm using NUXT 3 so there is no need to import components or vue-specific functions etc.